Project-YXKJ/SilverStarSCS.Docs/source/function/seam.rst

     -Min  0
     -Unit  --
     -Description
-      | Whether end tacking and trim is automatically activated at seam end im programmed seam:
+      | Auto initiating the seam end when the middle section is complete for stitch counting seam:
-      | 0 = continue by pedal;
+      | 0 = The machine stops, and continues when you press the pedal;
-      | 1 = automatic.
+      | 1 = Continuous.

 .. option:: A30